High-fidelity qubit readout using interferometric directional Josephson devices

-Figure\,\ref{wpt} exhibits a measurement of the scattering parameters of the JIS operated in two modes of operation at fixed applied fluxes, for which $p=0$.
-In the first, the JIS is driven through $\rm{P}_1$, setting its directionality from port 1 to 2, while in the second, it is driven through $\rm{P}_2$, which reverses its directionality as illustrated in the block diagrams in the left column.
-In Fig.\,\ref{wpt}a, we show the transmission parameters $|S_{21}|^2$ (blue) and $|S_{12}|^2$ (orange) corresponding to the first case.
-The dashed and solid lines correspond to the JIS being off (no pump) and on (with pump), respectively.
-Similarly, Fig.\,\ref{wpt}c, exhibits the reversed transmission response corresponding to the second case.
-In both cases, the JIS response yields on resonance at $6.84$ GHz about $2$ dB attenuation in the forward direction and $23$ dB in the backward (isolated) direction with a dynamical bandwidth of $8$ MHz.
-Figures \ref{wpt}b,d depict the reflection parameters $S_{11}$ (red) and $S_{22}$ (magenta) measured for the respective directionality cases.
-As seen in Figs.\,\ref{wpt}b,d the reflections off the two ports are small when the pump is on and off, depicted as solid and dashed lines, respectively.
-In addition to demonstrating that the on-chip single-pump JIS works as intended, the results of Fig.\,\ref{wpt} directly confirm the theory prediction that the phase gradient condition for nonreciprocity is $\pm\pi/2$ because these are the phase differences imposed by the pump hybrid.
+Figure\,\ref{wpt} exhibits a measurement of the scattering parameters of the MPIJIS operated in two modes of operation at fixed applied fluxes, for which $p=0$.
+In the first, the MPIJIS is driven through $\rm{P}_1$, setting its directionality from port 1 to 2, while in the second, it is driven through $\rm{P}_2$, which reverses its directionality as illustrated in the block diagrams in the left column.
+The input power applied in the scattering parameter measurements of this work, unless stated otherwise, is about $-140$ dBm, which is much lower than the saturation power of the MPIJIS.
+In Fig.\,\ref{wpt}(a), we show the transmission parameters $|S_{21}|^2$ (blue) and $|S_{12}|^2$ (orange) corresponding to the first case.
+The dashed and solid lines correspond to the MPIJIS being off (no pump) and on (with pump), respectively.
+Similarly, Fig.\,\ref{wpt}(c), exhibits the reversed transmission response corresponding to the second case.
+In both cases, the MPIJIS response yields on resonance, at $f_{a}=\omega_{a}/2\pi=6.84$ GHz, about $2$ dB attenuation in the forward direction and $23$ dB in the backward (isolated) direction with a dynamical bandwidth of $8$ MHz.
+The corresponding $f_{b}=\omega_{b}/2\pi=9.598$ GHz is given by $f_{a}+f_{p}$, where $f_{p}=2.758$ GHz is the applied pump frequency in this measurement.
+Figures \ref{wpt}(b),(d) depict the reflection parameters $S_{11}$ (red) and $S_{22}$ (magenta) measured for the respective directionality cases.
+The magnitude of the measured transmission and reflection parameters of the device are calibrated using the experimental procedure outlined in Appendix H. As seen in Figs.\,\ref{wpt}(b),(d) the reflections off the two ports are small when the pump is on and off, depicted as solid and dashed lines, respectively.
+In addition to demonstrating that the on-chip single-pump MPIJIS works as intended, the results of Fig.\,\ref{wpt} directly confirm the theory prediction that the phase gradient condition for nonreciprocity is $\pm\pi/2$, imposed by the pump hybrid.